lifegraph/musicparty/README.md

 Now restart your server and tap your RFID tag.
 It should print it out the UUID in terminal!

-Creating an Entrance ID
+Creating an Music Party ID
-Our RFID tags have a unique ID that allows us to keep track of which person is tagging in, but in order to keep track of which Entrance device is contacting it, we need to generate another unique ID.
+Our RFID tags have a unique ID that allows us to keep track of which person is tagging in, but in order to keep track of which Music Party device is contacting it, we need to generate another unique ID.
 UUIDs are just long numbers that are very likely to be unique (there are 3.4 x 10^38 different combinations).

 In code we’ll create a config.json file (no need to make it by hand) in which we store the UUID of our streaming device.
 Then, when we start the server, we can check if the UUID has been created, and if not, generate one and store it in the file.
 Replace the contents of your ‘app.js’ file with the following code: